 As described in Note 16, the Company entered into various secured promissory notes with certain loan originators in which it also holds an equity interest.
-As of both March 31, 2024 and December 31, 2023, the Company had unfunded commitments related to such secured promissory notes of \$5.5 million.
+As of September 30, 2024 and December 31, 2023, the Company had unfunded commitments related to such secured promissory notes of \$7.0 million and \$5.5 million, respectively.